 The finished product features a sticky wax texture (hence the name) that may be utilized in a number of ways.
 And, believe us when we say, it’s absolutely the most powerful cannabis you’ll ever have the pleasure of sniffing.

-We’ve gone through the many forms of weed wax available and how to create and utilize it.
+We’ve gone through the many forms of herbe wax available and how to create and utilize it.
 We also detail some of the most prevalent advantages (and possible drawbacks) associated with marijuana wax.

 What Is Weed Wax?

 Earwax, also known as marijuana wax, is a type of hash oil concentrate produced by solventizing cannabis plant material, which may appear ugly to some but has the highest THC concentrations of any kind of hash oil.

 Why?
 Because weed wax might contain up to 90 percent THC and provide you with a distinct high.
 Wax can also be advantageous if you have a serious medical problem that requires fast symptom relief.
 Marijuana wax, of course, may be prohibitively pricey; some dispensaries demand as much as $50 per gram.

 Cannabis wax has a do-it-yourself feel to it since it can be produced via solvent-based extraction methods.
 We don’t recommend attempting this method because if you don’t know what you’re doing, there could be significant consequences (some of which we’ll address in the ‘Dangers’ section below).

 The first step in creating weed wax is to stuff your cannabis buds into a pipe or tube.
 Then, over the plant material, you force your butane (or another solvent).
 This liquid binds with the psychotropic THC in the buds and removes it from the plant.

 The butane is then drained from the solvent and replaced with more solvent to make a much thicker, more powerful substance – your richly concentrated marijuana wax.